Palliative Care

 How Palliative Care Helps

-- Relief from pain and other distressing symptoms
+- Relief from complex physical symptoms

 - Guidance with medical decisions

-- Emotional and spiritual support
+- Emotional support

 - Advance care planning